mnshabalina/immo_crawler/README.md

-## Immobilien Überwacher App
+## Real estate watcher App

-Crawls wg-gesucht.de for immobilien adds and represents found data in a table.
+Crawls wg-gesucht.de for apartment adds and represents found data in a table.

 ### To start backend